MicrosoftDocs/win32/desktop-src/medfound/meenablerprogress.md

 ---
-Description: Signals the progress of a content enabler object.
+description: Signals the progress of a content enabler object.
 Objects that expose the IMFContentEnabler interface can raise this event to notify the application about the progress of the content enablers actions. ms.assetid: ec14ba9b-cfb6-4e32-870e-2436e11c308b
 title: MEEnablerProgress event (Mfobjects.h) ms.topic: reference